OjureFred/Django-Portfolio/readme.md

-# Watchlist Movie Review Site
+# Django Portfolio Web Site

-This is a Python Project that connects to https://www.movieapi.com to download movies from  around the world
+This is a Python Django Project that list all projects I have done and pushed to Github and Heroku Cloud

 ## Getting Started